indexdata/localindices/doc/mike-notes.md

 The `localindices` module
 -------------------------

+There is extensive documentation in [localindices/doc/manual/](manual/manual.html), but this is all to do with how to operate the Harvester admin console -- no developer documentation.

 Three directories from the source tree are omitted from the Debian packages, presumably because they are used in development but not in
 deployment: